marfriaz/shopping-list-server/README.md

 The app works as:

 1. User logins in via the Google oAUth Log-in Component for React (npm react-google-login).
-2. Google oAuth returns a tokenId that is sent to the Web Server.
+2. Google oAuth returns a tokenId.
 3. The Web Server authenticates the tokenId via Google's node.js client library for authentication (npm google-auth-library):

 - If successful, Google returns the user's credentials.
 The Web Server checks if the user exists in the Postgres database by matching email.
 If not, the user (email and name) is added to database.
 The Web Server returns the authenticated token to the Web Client.
 The Web Client stores the token in local storage to make subsequent HTTP requests to the server.